-- 1. The Warrantor's authorized agent must be notified of the covered defect within the warranty period and within Twenty (20) days of when the defect was discovered or should have been discovered by a reasonable person exercising reasonable care according to the terms of this Limited Warranty. - 2.
-The person seeking the replacement of the defective part or labor must be the original retail consumer purchaser.
-An assignment of the recreational vehicle to another person voids this Limited Warranty.
+1. The Warrantor's authorized agent must be notified of the covered defect within the warranty period and within Twenty (20) days of when the defect was discovered or should have been discovered by a reasonable person exercising reasonable care according to the terms of this Limited Warranty.